-According to IDC analysis and buyer perception, BearingPoint is an IDC MarketScape Major Player for digital enterprise strategy consulting worldwide.
+According to IDC analysis and buyer perception, BearingPoint is an IDC MarketScape Major Player for business consulting in EMEA.

 BearingPoint is a European business and IT consultancy, organized as a partnership with 3,350 employees in 32 offices in 20 countries.
-The company, headed up by managing partner Peter Mockler, is one of the smaller vendors in this IDC MarketScape; it posted a positive record EBIT in 2014 and expects to post strong 2015 revenue growth.
+The company, headed up by Managing Partner Peter Mockler, is one of the smaller vendors in this IDC MarketScape; it posted a positive record EBIT in 2014 and expects to post strong 2015 revenue growth.